Specific indoor air quality problems

 wood burning and air pollution

 Wood burning stoves and fireplaces are an important contributor to indoor and outdoor air pollution.
 The smoke generated from the burning wood is made up of a complex mixture of potentially harmful components including carbon monoxide, volatile organic compounds (VOCs), and fine particulates (PM 2.5).
-Exposure to wood smoke can impact the health of family members residing in your home and neighbors downwind, as well as degrade the air quality of our community, if the wood is not burned properly.
+Wood smoke can impact the health of family members residing in your home and neighbors downwind, as well as degrade the air quality of our community, if the wood is not burned properly.
 However, there are several precautions that can be taken that can decrease the emissions produced from wood burners and fireplaces that will reduce indoor and outdoor air pollution, and protect your health and the health of your family and neighbors.

 Public Health Madison & Dane County partners with the Dane County Clean Air Coalition and the Dane County Asthma Coalition to improve air quality in Dane County Communities.